The Brownian Spatial Coalescent: Proofs

-so that $(\tau/t / \tau') \in \dct(FF')$ and $\xi\xi' \in \dcs(FF')$.
-(The notation $\xi\xi'$ is just a special case of the notation for joining maps that we introduced in the paragraph preceding \cref{eq:Ex}.)
+so that $(\tau/t / \tau') \in \dct(FF')$ and $\xi\xi' \in \dcs(FF')$ (the latter is defined in the sense of \cref{eq:joinmaps}).
 If $A$ is a statement, and $x$ is an expression that evaluates to a real number if $A$ is true (and may otherwise be ill-defined), then we use $[x]_A$ as short-hand for $x$ if $A$ is true, and $1$ otherwise.